 Is the COVID-19 lockdown affecting your approach to holiday and absence management?
 Watch our recent webinar on managing absence and holidays during lockdown with guest speaker, HR director and business owner Tracey Hudson:

 Staff off sick on a bank holiday?
-When staff members have bank holidays during sickness absence, various factors come into play as to whether employers owe them time off in lieu.
+When staff members have bank holidays during sickness absence, various factors come into play as to whether employers owe them time off in lieu, due to particular rules on public holiday entitlement during sick leave.
 Read our guide to find out more:

 How bank holidays and sickness absence interact